JonathanBedrava/azure-spend-iot-display/README.md

 ## Pi Setup
 - Burn a fresh Raspberry Pi with a fresh Raspbian or similar installed.
+As always, change the default username and password.
+For reals.
 - Setup `wpa-supplicant` with your WiFi's SSID and password
 - Enable ssh (adding a file called `ssh`  on the boot is all that's necessary)
 - SSH into the Pi and enable I2C support with `raspi-config`